dustinpfister/blog_posts/_posts/js-web-storage.md

 ## 4 - Conclusion

 So there are a number of other options when it comes to finding a way to store some data for a user in a web application.
-Of course there is having a database sever side for example as a way of saving data for a user.
-However with many of the applications that I have made thus far I do not care to get into that sort of thing f it is the kind of project where I can avoid doing so.
+Of course there is having a database sever side for example as a way of saving data for a user by posting data to it by way of scripting http.
+However with many of the applications that I have made thus far I do not care to get into that sort of thing if it is the kind of project where I can avoid doing so.
+With that said when it comes to just some simple game, or application in which there is no sever of web servers to push data back to, then client side storage must be the way to go about doing so.